document routing automation

 Claims processing requires insurers to review forms and all supporting evidence for every case.
 Transform these document-heavy tasks into one streamlined flow that extracts all necessary policyholder and evidence information, validates it against policy data, and routes each claim for faster resolution

-Where to Start With Document Workflow Automation
+How to Implement Document Workflow Automation

 Now the real question is not whether to automate, but where to begin.
 Understanding your operational needs and conditions will greatly help you choose the best automation solution that delivers the most value.